rajpandya737/Anisync/README.md

 ## How to run the program

-Currently, a website for this program is in development, but the program can be run locally by following these steps.
+Currently, a website for this program is in development.
+The program can be run locally, however, the database is currently not open source and thus, changing the `END` value in the `config.py` file to something like 20 will be much faster. by following these steps.
 Please ensure you have pip installed on your machine.
 If you do not, please follow the instructions [here](https://pip.pypa.io/en/stable/installing/).

 1. Clone this repository to your local machine:
 ```bash